May 8th, 2019

 I am surprised to have met so many thus far that are hitching every dirt road walk or even skipping large segments of the trail just to be able to keep up with friends that are ahead.
 This was the predominate case on the TA and is totally fine as a strategy.
 But many of these people are taking advantage of the generous offerings of the Davila Ranch, Toaster House, TCL ranch, etc. Donna Saufley, Trail Angel extraordinaire of Hiker Heaven on the PCT, actually had to put out a post stating that if you arrive Agua Dulce by car, you are not welcome to stay at Hiker Heaven.
 I guess it’s become that much of a problem on the PCT as well.

 I found a sheltered spot from the wind behind some juniper trees, played with the ranch chicks and horses, then had an amazing dinner with about 10 other hikers.
+Open was there, along with the brother-sister duo of Doubledown and Smackdown, whose company I have enjoyed for the past few nights.
+Relentless got his tarp (remind me to tell the story of why he needed a tarp) and it was just in time since it rained overnight.
+He has been without a shelter ever since I met up with him in the Gila.
 It was a very memorable night and I am grateful for the incredible hospitality.